 Dodge Grand Caravan Overview

-The Grand Caravan has some positive qualities but still falls short of the best minivans.
+The Grand Caravan has some positives but still falls short of the best minivans.
 High points include a comfortable, settled ride and a quiet, well-equipped, and versatile cabin.
 The second- and third-row seats conveniently fold into the floor to maximize cargo space, but the folding seats are thin and not very supportive.
 Though the 283-hp V6 is polished and powerful enough, the transmission is a generation behind, and fuel economy is just at 17-mpg overall.
-Everyday handling is sound but becomes sloppy when the van is pushed to its limits.
+Everyday handling is sound but becomes sloppy at its limits.
 Reliability has been below average, and the Grand Caravan scored a Poor in the IIHS small-overlap crash test.
 This van may be discontinued after 2015.